In this week's millennial money episode, Damien and I discuss how to clear credit card debt using a 0% balance transfer credit card.

 Can I use a balance transfer credit card for purchases?

-It generally isn't advisable to use a balance transfer credit card for new purchases as they will usually attract a hefty interest-rate and in fact some cards won't even allow it.
+It generally isn't advisable to use a balance transfer credit card for new purchases as they will usually attract a hefty interest rate and in fact some cards won't even allow it.
 The 0% interest rate is generally reserved for balance transfers only and so if you are looking to use a credit card for purchases you should probably consider getting a different credit card for that purpose.

 Another thing you've got to bear in mind is that credit card companies don't love you, they are doing this because they want you over on their credit card because they want to make money out of you.
 Therefore they charge you a fee for transferring and purchasing because if they're not charging you any interest they need to make money somehow.

-Once they have you they're hoping you're going to relent and start spending money meaning they can charge you high-interest rates on the money that you borrow.
+Once they have you they're hoping you're going to relent and start spending money meaning they can charge you high interest rates on the money that you borrow.

 The other thing to bear in mind is that just because a deal is advertised it doesn't mean you'll get it.
 There are rules stipulating what percentage of applicants get the deal, but ultimately it depends on your credit score.
 For example, you may apply for a credit card with an 18 month 0% interest term, but only get accepted for a 12-month term.

 Another thing to remember is that depending on your credit score, you may not get accepted for the full balance transfer that you have applied for.
+For more information on credit scores and how to check yours, read our article, 'The best way to check your credit score for free'

 How many times can I do a balance transfer?